 And, sure, Captain Kirk made a bomb that one time, but I’d like to see you make gunpowder out of rocks in your backyard.

 Zombie- and bandit-slaying are going to need an upgrade.

-Kimia writes to give the people living in her head a chance at life.
-She currently lives somewhere in the American Midwest bracing for the collapse of society by writing White Mesa Chronicles, a cheerful post-apocalyptic series.
+She currently lives somewhere in the American Midwest bracing for the collapse of society by knitting, baking, hobby-farming, and writing White Mesa Chronicles, a cheerful post-apocalyptic series.
 Because that’s more fun than gardening.

 Subscribe to the mailing list for a FREE e-copy of the post-apocalyptic adventure novella Soldier, plus periodic updates on Kimia’s latest reading and writing exploits!